kendryte/nncase/docs/USAGE_EN.md

 - `--use-mse-quant-w ` is used to specify whether use minimize mse(mean-square error, mse) algorithm to quantize weight or not.
 - `--dataset` is to provide your quantization calibration dataset to quantize your models.
 You should put hundreds or thousands of data in training set to this directory.
 - `--dataset-format` is to set the format of the calibration dataset.
 Default is `image`, nncase will use `opencv` to read your images and autoscale to the desired input size of your model.
 If the input has 3 channels, ncc will convert images to RGB float tensors [0,1] in `NCHW` layout.
 If the input has only 1 channel, ncc will grayscale your images.
 Set to `raw` if your dataset is not image dataset for example, audio or matrices.
 In this scenario you should convert your dataset to raw binaries which contains float tensors.
+- `--dump-range-dataset` is to provide your dump range dataset to dump each op data range of your models.
+You should put hundreds or thousands of data in training set to this directory.
+- `--dump-range-dataset-format` is to set the format of the dump range dataset.
+Default is `image`, nncase will use `opencv` to read your images and autoscale to the desired input size of your model.
+If the input has 3 channels, ncc will convert images to RGB float tensors [0,1] in `NCHW` layout.
+If the input has only 1 channel, ncc will grayscale your images.
+Set to `raw` if your dataset is not image dataset for example, audio or matrices.
+In this scenario you should convert your dataset to raw binaries which contains float tensors.
 - `--calibrate-method` is to set your desired calibration method, which is used to select the optimal activation ranges.
 The default is `no_clip` in that ncc will use the full range of activations.
 If you want a better quantization result, you can use `l2` but it will take a longer time to find the optimal ranges.
 - `--preprocess ` is used specify whether enable preprocessing or not.
 - `--swapRB ` is used specify whether swap red and blue channel or not.
 You can use this flag to implement RGB2BGR or BGR2RGB feature.